crcn/paperclip.js/README.md

-Paperclip is a small declarative data-binding library.
+Paperclip is a declarative data-binding library.

 ### Examples